ThingSet/thingset.github.io/docs/2b_text_mode.md

     ?pub/serial {"Enable":true}
     :84 Changed.

-With this setting, the following message is automatically sent by the device once per hour:
+With this setting, the following message is automatically sent by the device once per second:

     # {"Bat_V":14.1,"Bat_A":5.13}

 Publication messages are broadcast to all connected devices.
 No response is sent from devices receiving the message.

-The data nodes to be published in each message can be configured using POST and DELETE requests to the pub/serial/IDs channel, as shown in the examples above.
+The data nodes to be published in each message can be configured using POST and DELETE requests to the pub/serial/IDs endpoint, as shown in the examples above.